greatscottgadgets/greatfet/firmware/README.md

 make greatfet_usb-flash
 ```

 (You'll need the GreatFET tools installed for these commands to work.
-See the
+See
-top-level readme for this firmware for more information.)

-Reset the device by pressing the RESET button once, and your GreatFET should
+../host/README.md)

-start up running the new firmware.
-You can check the software version by
+Your GreatFET should reset and start running the new firmware.
+You can check
-using the greatfet_info tool provided:
+the software version by using the gf info tool:

 ```
-# greatfet_info
+# gf info
 Found a GreatFET One!
   Board ID: 0
   Firmware version: git-87f4da4